-The Michael E. DeBakey Department of Surgery conducts basic and clinical science research in the laboratories of Baylor College of Medicine and at individual hospitals in the Texas Medical Center.
-See current research projects being conducted by physicians in the department.
+The Michael E. DeBakey Department of Surgery conducts basic science and clinical research in the laboratories of Baylor College of Medicine and at individual hospitals in the Texas Medical Center.

 - Abdominal Transplantation